The Institute of Classical Studies is home to several important archives:

 The Ventris Papers were given to the Institute in 1988, following the death of Lois Ventris (Michael’s widow) in 1988.
 The archive comprises personal correspondence and papers, drawings, photographs, and other memorabilia, as well as selected offprints and newspaper cuttings relating to the decipherment.
 The present Catalogue, compiled as part of the Institute’s 50th Anniversary celebrations with a grant from the University of London Vice-Chancellor’s Development Fund, is available on SAS-space.
 In due course selected photographs and documents will be available digitally.

 The Michael Ventris Memorial Fund was established in 1957 by the Institute of Classical Studies and the Architectural Association School to foster the work of young scholars, working in the fields of Mycenaean studies and architects.
-Further details of the annual award for Mycenaean Studies are available under Awards.
+Further details of the annual award for Mycenaean Studies are available at our award page.

 Mycenaean Seminar Archive

 On 27 January 1954, just three months after the Institute of Classical Studies was established, the first ‘Minoan Linear B’ seminar took place.
 No records exist of this first seminar, but the second meeting onwards, formal Minutes were produced and circulated to members of the Seminar.
 The Minutes, which form the core of the Institute’s Mycenaean Archive, contained summaries of papers and discussions; they also listed recent bibliography and occasionally included what today we might call ‘breaking news’.
 Minutes were always intended as confidential documents – their circulation restricted to Members of the Seminar, whether resident in the UK or overseas.